symfony/symfony-docs/form/form_collections.rst

 .. tip::

-    You can leverage Symfony UX via https://ux.symfony.com/live-component/demos/form-collection-type if you do not want to handle the JavaScript code yourself.
+    Instead of writing the needed JavaScript code yourself, you can use Symfony UX to implement this feature with only PHP and Twig code.
+See the `Symfony UX Demo of Form Collections`_.

 But first, you need to let the form collection know that instead of exactly two, it will receive an *unknown* number of tags.
 Otherwise, you'll see a